Skojar/syuzhet_squad/text.md

     * Discovery: a character must come to terms with new information
     * Mystery: a character seeks the answer to a question
     * Exigency: events demand action from the character
-    * Rival: someone challenges the character's status quo
+    * Confrontation: someone (a rival) or something (a crisis) challenges the character's status quo

 ## Obstacles